abubaker-cs/TheShoeStore/README.md

 # Shoes Planet (i.e. The Shoe Store)

-This project, i.e. "Build a Shoe Store Inventory App" was the 1st project for [Android Kotlin Developer Nanodegree by Udacity](https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940)
+This Shoes Planet project, i.e. was the 1st project "Build a Shoe Store Inventory App" for [Android Kotlin Developer Nanodegree by Udacity](https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940)
 .
 The goal of this project was to build an app that challenged me to implement the layouts and the navigation features.